selmain/stat2120-cheat-sheet/2120pythoncs.md

 ```python
 data.sort_values(by = 'column')
 ```
-Values can be sorted by multiple columns (provide a list).
+Values can be sorted by multiple columns (provide an array).
 If you wish to sort in the descending order, include the optional `ascending = False` argument.

 ### Rounding
 ```python